 How to use the Exhibitor Portal

 The Exhibitor Portal helps you (and us) manage your conference experience.
-You’ll be provided with a unique Exhibitor Portal URL in fall 2019.
+You’ll be provided with a unique Exhibitor Portal URL after you sign up to become an exhibitor.
 In the portal you can:

 - Access the exhibitor services kit

 - Complete your registrations (comp, booth-only, and additional registrations)